 It’s a whole other story on how did we monitored our position at anchor, which I’ll discuss in the next post.
 In this post though, I can show some of the incidents happened during our stay.
 No blame to anyone.
 I guess, any congested place have problems from time to time.

 Sometimes water could get some brighter rainbow colors… As there many ships around and the current is strong you really don’t want to claim it as yours : )

 Another day I came on my usual 4 am watch, had a coffee, it was still dark.
 At 5 am I had a look outside the bridge window to the quay side, there was a small cargo ship loading.
 At 6 am, when bosun came to have a usual day planning meeting, I looked there again and imagine my surprise…

-It wasn’t exactly vessel from the picture.
+It wasn’t exactly a vessel from the picture.
 But this other vessel sunk just alongside.
-In following hours there was a crowd of local canoes picking up bags of floating rice…
+In the following hours there was a crowd of local canoes picking up bags of floating rice…

 Another day someone hit poor yellow buoy:

 But the most thrilling thing happened on a perfect sunny morning, when we had an annual classification audit and I just walked out with the surveyor to go around decks:

 Apparently it was a local container vessel leaving the anchorage without a pilot and ran aground.
 It sunk in 15 minutes.
 Crew managed to abandon the vessel right after grounding, no casualties were reported, so far.

 As we were heading outside Madura Strait we met one more vessel not under command and anchored right in the channel: